 JFK on PROBLEM v SOLUTION

-I'm not used to using the word I much, but I will here.
+I'm not used to using the word "I" much, but I will here.
 A decade ago, before it was fashionable I establish the Data Trade Association, multiple Data Conferences, and The Data Union to build industry infrastructure for the coming wave of automation.
-Over the course of my career I've been called the foremost leader on issues of data and data rights by institutions like the Future Tech Congress and the World data Protection Forum.
-I was one of the earliest to submit documentation to Data Protection Commissions in multiple Europeans countries and regulatory bodies around the globe with the hope of not only establishing the opportunity to enforce privacy and security, but to establish the economic bounds of data.
-I think it important to note that as a capitalist, I view personal data as the most micro resource that individuals can own.
+Over the course of my career I've been called the foremost leader on issues of data and data rights by institutions like the Future Tech Congress and the World Data Protection Forum.
+I was one of the earliest to submit documentation to Data Protection Commissions in multiple European countries and regulatory bodies around the globe with the hope of not only establishing the opportunity to enforce privacy and security but to establish the economic bounds of data.
+I think it important to note that capitalism views personal data as the most micro resource that individuals can own.
 This is important because the non-rival good that data is, is an input to all economic productivity at the corporate level per institutions that interact with us individuals.
-This is important because codify data in data protection regulations has been my core life's work to identify how we actually include people like myself, outside of the ownership class, back into the economy that has excluded us for the past 50 years.
+This is important because codifying data in data protection regulations has been central to my life's work, to identify how we actually include people like myself, outside of the ownership class, get into the economy that has excluded us for the past 50 years or 500 years depending on who you are asking.

 Data protection regulations may make me seem like a cyber or technology fanatic, and it has given me access to nearly every type of policy maker on the planet to advise or think publicly, but my objectives have been simple.
 I want real inclusion, beyond gender or race or economic starting point.
 I know that people are valuable because I can see it in the data.
 Unlike a preacher when I say you have value I mean that I can show you in real time.
 It's high time that we start fixing the economy and our moral interactions based on the data.
 I started running for office, because I'm done writing policy.
 That mission has been accomplished.
-If you'd like to read more, please check out my 2017 book Personal Data: The People's Asset Class.
+Now it's time to organize.

 Codify "personal data" as a natural resource.